noa-beyond/eoProcessors/noa-harvester/README.md

 Please note that you **should not** replace the above command with your already set environmental variables.

-You now have a local container named noaharvester.
+You now have a local container named noa-harvester.

 4. Edit `config/config.json` (or create a new one)